 The Public Advisory Committee (PAC), Technical Advisory Committee (TAC) and the Steering Committee all met for the first time during the week of Feb.
 13. The consulting team of Sperling Hansen Associates gave presentations at all 3 meetings, and took questions from the committee members.
 To see the PowerPoint presentation, click here.
 In order to promote cross-fertilization of ideas and knowledge and help generate a plan that is more likely to garner broad community support, the RSWMP Steering Committee recommends that the PAC and the TAC be merged into one committee -- the Review Advisory Committee (RAC).

-Initial Review Advisory Committee Meeting
+Review Advisory Committee Meetings

 The Review Advisory Committee (RAC) met for the first time on March 14, 2017.
 The committee was presented with the results of the Phase 1 survey as well information about Waste Reduction and Diversion Options.
 See the PowerPoint presentation here.